sonthb3992/gemo-duongphan-2425/1.2.pricing_UI/pricing/README.md

 - `handleRemoveFromOrder(index)`: Removes the item at the specified index from the order.
 - `calculateOrderPrice()`: Calculates the total order

-## Code Documentation

-The provided code is a React component-based application for a menu system that allows users to select and customize drinks and food items.
-It includes features such as selecting drink type, size, milk options, adding additional ingredients, and calculating the total price of the order.

 ### Functionality

 #### Drink Selection and Customization